Oculus Quest: Specifications

 The Oculus Quest uses a Qualcomm Snapdragon 835 system-on-chip (SoC) with 4 GB of RAM.
 Three of the four 2.3 GHz CPU cores of the chip are reserved for software, while the remaining core and its four lower-power cores are reserved for motion tracking and other background functions.
-It runs an Android-based operating system, with modifications to enhance performance in VR applications.
+It runs operating system software based on Android Open Source Project (AOSP) source code, with modifications to enhance performance in VR applications.
 A smartphone running the Oculus app is required in order to conduct first-time setup.

 A diamond Pentile OLED display is used for each eye, with an individual resolution of 1440 × 1600 and a refresh rate of 72 Hz.
 The headset uses the "next generation" lens technology originally introduced in Oculus Go, which helps to enlarge the sweet spot of the lens.
 Visual artifacts such as God rays are less prominent but still visible in scenes with high contrast.
 It also features physical interpupillary distance (IPD) adjustment.